-The Laboratory of Civic Participation is a part of the Unit for Social Innovation and Research – Shipyard, established with the support of the Stefan Batory Foundation.
-The Unit for Social Innovation and Research – Shipyard is an organization created by persons connected with the Polish non-governmental sector with the aim of critical and reliable description of challenges of social life in Poland, as well as of searching and promoting effective, innovative methods of reacting to them based on civic participation.
+The Laboratory of Civic Participation is a part of the Shipyard Foundation, established with the support of the Stefan Batory Foundation.
+Shipyard Foundation is an organization created by persons connected with the Polish non-governmental sector with the aim of critical and reliable description of challenges of social life in Poland, as well as of searching and promoting effective, innovative methods of reacting to them based on civic participation.
 Among the goals of the Shipyard are formation and intellectual development of people from different environments, ready to engage in public affairs, and reinforcement of co-operation between academic researchers and civil activists.
 Its actions concentrate on the issues of development of local communities, social innovations and civic participation.

 The Laboratory of Civic Participation, launched in February 2010, was established to facilitate the exchange of knowledge and experiences between various circles and people involved in participatory activities and to promote the idea and practical tools of civic participation.
 The goal of running the portal and organizing seminars and meetings is for us to contribute to better communication and mutual learning of actors engaged in the area of civic participation.
 Reaching this aim requires of course a lot of humility, as well as cooperation and building relations with numerous institutions and organizations, including especially NGOs, academic institutions and government bodies.

 We cooperate with various partners (from public administration, NGOs, but also private sector) in designing and leading participatory processes.
 For a number of years we also provided help and support for the grant recipients of the Stefan Batory Foundation’s programme Democracy in Action, who were active actors of civic participation.
 Nowadays we still do our best to help and share our expertize with people and organizations that might be interested in entering this area and exchanging experiences.